valinet/ExplorerPatcher/README.md

-# Explorer Patcher
+# Explorer Patcher for Windows 11
-Explorer Patcher is a patcher that enables various stuff in Explorer.
-For the moment, it includes the following:
+This application aims to bring back a productive working environment on Windows 11, but restoring dormant functionalities from Windows 10 in the newest OS builds.

+Current functionality enabled by this patcher includes:

-* allows using the old taskbar in Windows 11 without the side effects of UndockingDisabled and with fully working search, modern apps showing properly, screen snip still working etc
+* use the classic taskbar from Windows 10 (without the nasty effects of `UndockingDisabled`)
-* enables the power user menu (Win+X) when using the classic taskbar in Windows 11
+* restores the classic power user menu (`Win+X`) when using the classic taskbar
+* ability for the Start menu and search to align to the left when using the classic taskbar (it follows the setting `Left`/`Center` in `Settings\Personalization\Taskbar\Taskbar behaviors\Taskbar alignment`)
+* ability for the Start menu to show the app list by default when opening
+* ability to customize the maximum number of "Most used" apps displayed in the app list in Start
-* shows the Start menu on the monitor containing the cursor when invoked with the Windows key
+* ability to show the Start menu on the monitor containing the cursor when you press the Windows key*
-* enable old context menus on newer builds

-This has been tested on the following builds:

-* 22000.1 - works as advertised, tested with `Start_ShowClassicMode` which shows the Windows 10 Start menu; taskbar works, Win+X works and is skinned, WiFi flyout works, battery flyout works, no delay at logon
-* 22000.168 - works as advertised, Start button opens Windows 11 Start menu (a half broken Windows 10 menu can be restored by copying `StartMenuExperienceHost.exe` and its DLLs from 22000.1); taskbar works, Win+X works and is skinned, WiFi flyout DOES NOT work (use control center aka gear icon or [enable Windows 8 network flyout](https://winaero.com/change-network-icon-click-action-in-windows-10/?utm_source=software&utm_medium=in-app&utm_campaign=winaerotweaker&utm_content=networkflyout) instead, battery flyout DOES NOT work (use [Battery Mode](https://en.bmode.tarcode.ru/) utility), control center icon works, no delay at logon (!!!)
+* disable the new context menus in File Explorer and restore the classic ones
+* skin the "Safe to Remove Hardware" pop-up to match the context menus of the taskbar
+* disables the logon delay which happened if you were to enable the classic taskbar using `UndockingDisabled`
+* play log on sound, if enabled

-It should work on newer builds as well as long as the internal structure does not change too much (hopefully they don't remove all the legacy code), I am rolling with them at the moment and try to keep it working on the most recent CU (as of this time, 22000.168).
+It has been developed on and tested to work against the latest build, 22000.168.
+It should work on newer builds as well as long as the internal structure does not change too much (hopefully Microsoft won't remove all the legacy code).

 A changelog is available [here](https://github.com/valinet/ExplorerPatcher/blob/master/CHANGELOG.md).